-What do you need to know about that new red meat study?
+What do you need to know about that recent red meat study?

 An international study grabbed headlines this week when a group of researchers suggested that reducing how much red and processed meat you eat might not have the obvious health benefits that has long been thought.